 If you call an API operation to create a scaling configuration, you can use the UserData parameter to configure user data.
 For more information, see CreateScalingConfiguration.

 In addition to user data, you can use SSH key pairs, Resource Access Management (RAM) roles, and tags to customize ECS instances efficiently and flexibly.
-For more information, see Set parameters of scaling configurations to customize ECS instances.
+For more information, see Configure parameters in a scaling configuration to implement automatic deployment.

 Step 1: Prepare user data

 - Format: The first line must start with

 - Limit: The script size cannot exceed 16 KB before the script is encoded in Base64.

 - Frequency: The script is run only when instances are started for the first time.

 - Customize a shell script to configure the Domain Name System (DNS), Yellowdog Updater,

 Modified (YUM), and Network Time Protocol (NTP) services when an ECS instance starts.The following section shows the shell script: